 But what happened?

-This rider really succeeded with this training program because he had the right attitude to take his training to a new level.
-He was not afraid to suffer during training and mentally he was extremely focused on getting the job done.
+This rider succeeded with this training program because he had the right attitude to take his training to a new level.
+He was not afraid to suffer during exercise, and mentally he was highly focused on getting the job done.

-Being very dedicated and believing in the training program led to impressive improvements.
-He completed the training program as scheduled and achieved great results the following season.
-He went from being a completely unknown rider to being competitive at national level and participating in several international races.
+He was very dedicated, and believing in the training program led to impressive improvements.
+He completed the training program as scheduled and achieved excellent results the following season.
+He went from being a completely unknown rider to being competitive at the national level and participating in several international races.

-So the real secret to succeeding with e.g. the 12-week winter training program is to actually get the work done.
-There might be things you would like to do differently and there might be things I would suggest differently in the future.
+So the real secret to succeeding with, for example, the 12-week winter training program, is to get the work done.
+There might be things you would like to do differently, and there might be things I would suggest differences in the future.

 BUT they are just mere details.

-The overall success ratio is still mostly influenced by how YOU attack the training sessions.
+The overall success ratio is still influenced by how YOU attack the training sessions.